nudge-now/sdk-android/README.md

 The above example is written for Google Play.
 You can also get the required values from other billing libraries such as Amazon.

-For more details of AFPurchase object with the actual item, check the table below.
+For more details of AFPurchase object with the hard currency item, check the table below.

 Method | Description
 ------------ | ------------- | ------------